Florencesoft™ DiffEngineX™ Compare Excel Spreadsheets

 Can be run using command-line arguments or from its user interface.

-Can be used as a plugin for version control, source control and collaboration systems dealing with Excel workbooks.
+Can be used as a plugin for version control, source control and collaboration systems dealing with Excel spreadsheets.

 Consider Using Excel's Data-->Sort: When comparing rows of data it is sometimes a good idea to get Excel to sort them before DiffEngineX is used.
 Select any cell in the data to be sorted.
 Now select Sort from Excel's Data menu.
 Make sure you sort on the right number of columns.
 For example if your data has First and Last name columns you may want to sort on both of them.
 After sorting save and close your workbooks before using DiffEngineX.